-Mount Azure file share over SMB with macOS
+Mount SMB Azure file share on macOS

 Azure Files is Microsoft's easy-to-use cloud file system.
 Azure file shares can be mounted with the industry standard SMB 3 protocol by macOS High Sierra 10.13+.
 This article shows two different ways to mount an Azure file share on macOS: with the Finder UI and using the Terminal.